robvdw/AI-WORKSHOPS/README.md

 Er zijn drie verschillende Data Science thema's waarop studenten kunnen afstuderen:

-* Toepassen van kunstmatige intelligentie (AI) en Machine Learning (ML).
+* Toepassen van Machine Learning (ML).
 Doel is het ontwerpen van FAIR data products die het benutten van AI-modellen toegankelijk maken voor niet-technisch onderlegde eindgebruikers.
 Een voorbeeld hiervan is de [Matlab, Regression Learner applicatie](https://github.com/robvdw/MATLAB_REGRESSION_LEARNER).

 <!--
 In this course, you will build on the skills learned in Exploratory Data Analysis with MATLAB and Data Processing and Feature Engineering with MATLAB to increase your ability to harness the power of MATLAB to analyze data relevant to the work you do.
 These skills are valuable for those who have domain knowledge and some exposure to computational tools, but no programming background.
 To be successful in this course, you should have some background in basic statistics (histograms, averages, standard deviation, curve fitting, interpolation) and have completed courses 1 through 2 of this specialization.
 By the end of this course, you will use MATLAB to identify the best machine learning model for obtaining answers from your data.
 You will prepare your data, train a predictive model, evaluate and improve your model, and understand how to get the most out of your models.